serain/az-tf-as-workshop/walkthrough/01-azure-vnet.md

 Create the `front` subnet in the address range `10.1.1.0/24` and the `back` subnet in the address range `10.1.2.0/24`.

-We'll the the Network Security Groups blank here.
+We'll leave the Network Security Groups blank here.

 ### Create Network Security Groups